 Another practical tool I’ve co-developed – with Professor Claire Farrow – is Vegetable Maths Masters, a free app for children.
 Drawing on our research, it combines fun games to practise maths skills with exposure to vegetables which has been shown to help children to learn to like – and to eat – more of these foods.

 It’s really important to educate and explain to caregivers that not all children will eat everything and that it can take time to learn to like foods, particularly unfamiliar or bitter tastes.
 It’s a typical part of children’s development and, for the vast majority, it's absolutely nothing to worry about.

-We also provide CPD-UK accredited online training for health and childcare professionals, and contribute to a range of publications including Danone Institute International’s Nurturing Children’s Healthy Eating report (2018) and a scientific statement for the American Heart Association, Caregiver influences on eating behaviors in young children.
+We also provide CPD-UK accredited online training for health and childcare professionals, and contribute to a range of publications including Danone Institute International’s Nurturing Children’s Healthy Eating report (2018) and a scientific statement for the American Heart Association, Caregiver influences on eating behaviours in young children.

 My research journey

 I completed my undergraduate and postgraduate studies at the University of Birmingham.
-In 2007, I joined Loughborough as a Lecturer in Psychology and, in May 2018, I was appointed Reader in Psychology.

 Throughout my career, it’s been really important to me to share my research findings with those who will benefit from them.
 I’ve always been motivated to address real problems and – working with partners and stakeholders – find practical solutions.